sparkflows/sparkflows-docs/docs/databricks/databricks-execute-workflow-json.rst

 Create the Pyspark Job in Databricks
 ++++++++++++++++

-Create the Spark Job by attaching the notebook template with input parameters like workflow-json-path etc.
+Create the Pyspark Job by attaching the notebook template with input parameters like workflow-json-path etc.

-Submit the Job to Databricks Cluster
+Submit the Pyspark Job to Databricks Cluster
 ++++++++++++++++

-Submit the Job to Databricks Cluster by passing the required workflow json path.
+Submit the Pyspark Job to Databricks Cluster by passing the required workflow json path.

 .. note::  Make sure to verify if workflow json path in dbfs is accessible and above Notebook is attached to Databricks Cluster with required Fire INsights library